misoks/Budgetizer/README.md

 Budgetizer
 ==========

 A little demi-app to help me streamline my job- and apartment-search process.
+See it in action here: http://www.gooble.biz/budgetizer

 My budget spreadsheet was getting a little crowded considering the fact that I needed different values for every place I was considering moving to.
 So I built this to allow me to play with potential salaries and apartment prices easily